messenger-trevor/messenger-trevor/README.md

-- 👋 Hi, I’m @messenger-trevor
+- 👋 Hi, I’m Trevor!
-- 👀 I'm a student full stack developer
+- 👀 I'm a freelance full stack developer and tech writer.
+I specialize in the MERN tech stack.
-- 🌱 I’m currently learning all aspects of creating web apps, databases, and java specific coding projects.
+- 🌱 I'm currently looking for oppurtunities to build upon my front end skills by making some UI's POP.

-- 📫 How to reach me unavailable currently
+- 📫 Reach out to me by my website at (Currently under dev) to get in contact or hire me.

 <!---
 messenger-trevor/messenger-trevor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.